akuity/kargo/docs/docs/30-how-to-guides/20-managing-credentials.md

 It is possible to
 [create tokens with repository-scoped permissions](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-repository-scoped-permissions), with or without an expiration date.
-These tokens can be be stored in the `username` and `password` fields of a `Secret` resource as described [in the first section](#credentials-as-kubernetes-secret-resources) of this document.
+These tokens can be stored in the `username` and `password` fields of a `Secret` resource as described [in the first section](#credentials-as-kubernetes-secret-resources) of this document.